kubaunold/Principium/README.md

 `sudo dd if=2021-10-30-raspios-bullseye-armhf-lite.img of=/dev/mmcblk0`

 (*) :face_in_clouds: Remember to add empty ssh file in `boot` folder of the sdcard if you're flasihng raspbian
+EDIT: this does not work for me :joy: